n1vux/articles/MAP/index.md

 During his working life, he lived in Cambridge MA, the DC area, Arlington MA, and finally returned to his boyhood bungalo in LA County, where he retired.

 Mike died in 2011 after a long illness; the irony of the &quot;No Smoking &mdash; Oxygen in Use&quot; sign on his door was jarring.
 He was a loving &quot;official honorary uncle&quot; to the children of several classmates who were likewise only-children, who'd formed just such a pact.
-He was also survived by a late-life renewed-romance remote fiance&eacute;, who hosted our Wake.
+He was also survived by a late-life renewed-romance remote fianc&eacute;e, who hosted our Wake.

 ## ?First?
 Thesis on SciFi as LitCrit